lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

   it affects everything
   So let's look at everything - walk thru second third order effects all over

+We see people today unable to code and so they have detailed subject matter expertise but cannot codify it for use in the programmable company

+So we see companies that live and breathe as organisms but cannot adjust quickly and cannot pass on their knowledge.

+A company that can model itself and then plan the action based on inputs has an advantage -

 * second order
 do we ask novelists to estimate their deadlines for delivering each chapter? and expect the chapters in order?
 And we discuss scope and cost and quality